message/iata/UA.md

 - NATO military personnel.
 3. Passengers arriving from or who have transited through India or Russian Fed. are subject to quarantine for 14 days.
 - This does not apply to passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech, Sinopharm or Sinovac.
+4. Passengers who in the past 14 days have been in Botswana, Eswatini, Lesotho, Malawi, Mozambique, Namibia, South Africa and Zimbabwe are subject to self-isolation for 14 days.
-4. Nationals and residents of Ukraine with a COVID-19 positive result are subject to quarantine.
+5. Nationals and residents of Ukraine with a COVID-19 positive result are subject to quarantine.
-5. Passengers must install the Vdoma application on their personal device.
+6. Passengers must install the Vdoma application on their personal device.
 - This does not apply to:
 - nationals of Ukraine;
 - passengers younger than 18 years;